chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Create S3 bucket and access role
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-If you wish to use Chef Automate's built-in S3 backup support or if you want to bring your own license, do the following steps:
+If you wish to use Chef Automate's built-in S3 backup support, or if you want to bring your own license, complete the following steps:

 #.
-Navigate to the `S3 Console <https://s3.console.aws.amazon.com/s3/home>`__ and create an S3 bucket in the region you intend to launch the Chef Automate AMI.
+Navigate to the `S3 Console <https://s3.console.aws.amazon.com/s3/home>`__ and create an S3 bucket in the region where you intend to launch the Chef Automate AMI.
 #.
 Copy the S3 bucket ARN.
 #.
 Navigate to the `IAM Role section in the AWS console <https://console.aws.amazon.com/iam/home#roles>`__.
 #.
 Create an access policy for your bucket that allows listing, getting, putting, deleting and multi-part uploads to your bucket ARN.
 You can use the following example with your bucket ARN in the Resource arrays: